 Kate Codrington via Facebook says: “I’d go for shoe genius Chie Mihara every time, e-bay or sales”

-13. Sargasso & Grey – Owner, Katie Owen contacted us about her new business, Sargasso & Grey which specialises in high heels for wider feet.
-Worth checking out. https://www.sargassoshoes.com/
+12. Sargasso & Grey – Owner, Katie Owen contacted us about her business, Sargasso & Grey which specialises in high heels for wider feet.
+Worth checking out. https://sargassoandgrey.com/

-14. Bells Shoes – Bells Shoes are a Derbyshire-based family business who stock a large collection of women’s wide-fitting & larger-sized shoes (up to size 16 UK) including many of the brands mentioned in this list such as Hotter, Josef Seibel, Clarks and Fitflops.
+13. Bells Shoes – Bells Shoes are a Derbyshire-based family business who they tell me stock a large collection of women’s wide-fitting & larger-sized shoes (up to size 16 UK) including many of the brands mentioned in this list such as Hotter, Josef Seibel, Clarks and Fitflops.
 Check them out here https://www.bellsshoes.co.uk/

 So, is the ultimate list or have we missed some?
+Would you add ECCO or Moshulu for example?
+Is there an independent shoe shop or boutique doing a great job out there?
 Where did you buy your favourite pair of shoes from?
 Let us know.